-Anna Beninger Hometown: Boston, MA Major: Psychology with a Sequence in Leadership Anna Beninger can't rave enough about her CMC professors, whom she describes as not only knowledgeable and passionate teachers but also trusted advisors and caring mentors.
+Anna Beninger Hometown: Boston, MA Major: Psychology, Sequence in Leadership Anna Beninger can't rave enough about her CMC professors, whom she describes as not only knowledgeable and passionate teachers but also trusted advisors and caring mentors.
 Although Anna arrived in Claremont undecided about a major, a semester abroad in Australia crystallized her interest in gender studies.
 When she returned to the United States, she emailed Diane Halpern, the Trustee Professor of Psychology, a Roberts Fellow, and director of the Berger Institute for Work, Family and Children, inquiring about the possibility of collaborating.
 She heard back immediately.
 "Professor Halpern said she would love to take me on," Anna recalls, "and I started right away, helping edit her latest book."
 That spring Professor Halpern continued to provide vital mentoring and encouragement even during her sabbatical.
 "We worked together at her house once a week," says Anna.
 "She was incredible.
 She welcomed me into her home, her life, and her family (I even babysat for her three grandchildren!), all while providing me with stimulating and challenging work and supporting my own original research projects."
 That research has paid off in ways Anna never imagined.
 In addition to receiving CMC's inaugural Uoroboros Research Fellowship and the prestigious Berger Institute Research Fellowship for her work on the factors affecting the likelihood an individual would initiate negotiation for compensation, Anna was recently selected for a coveted National Science Foundation (NSF) Graduate Research Fellowship-an award valued at more than \$120,000-which she'll use to pursue a master's degree in social and cultural psychology at the London School of Economics.
 "Working with Professor Halpern has opened doors for me I never even knew existed," says Anna, quick to credit their collaboration as a key contributor to her success.
 "I will be forever grateful.
 She has always believed in me and, without her, I would not be where I am today."
 Emily Wiley Associate Professor of Biology B.A., Western Washington University Ph.D., University of Washington "At CMC, I have been deeply impressed by the intellectual curiosity, enthusiasm for learning, and academic ambition of the students I have met."
-Getting Into Grad School In the last four years, students have been accepted into the following top-tier programs: Law Schools Columbia University George Washington University Harvard University New York University Stanford University University of California, Berkeley University of Chicago University of Pennsylvania University of Southern California Yale University Business Schools Columbia University Duke University Harvard University Northwestern University Stanford University University of Chicago University of Southern California University of California, Berkeley University of Pennsylvania Graduate Programs Cornell University Duke University Harvard University (John F. Kennedy School of Government) The Johns Hopkins University (Bloomberg School of Public Health) New York University (Robert F. Wagner Graduate School of Public Service) Northwestern University (Medill School of Journalism) Princeton University University of California, Los Angeles (School of Theater, Film, and Television) University of Cambridge University of Chicago University of Michigan University of Southern California (School of Policy, Planning, and Developement) Yale University
+Getting Into Grad School In the last four years, students have been accepted into the following highly regarded graduate programs: Law Schools Columbia University Duke University Georgetown University Harvard University New York University Stanford University University of California, Berkeley University of California, Hastings College of Law University of California, Los Angeles University of Chicago University of Michigan, Ann Arbor University of Pennsylvania University of Southern California University of Texas, Austin University of Virginia University of Washington Vanderbilt University Washington University William & Mary Yale University Graduate Programs Boston College Boston University California Institute of Technology Cambridge University, England Claremont Graduate University Claremont McKenna College, Robert Day School Duke University Georgetown University Howard University The Johns Hopkins University The London School of Economics and Political Science Northwestern University Princeton Theological Seminary Stanford University University of California, Berkeley University of California, Davis University of California, Los Angeles University of Chicago University of Edinborough University of Washington Yale University Business Schools

-Medical Schools Case Western Reserve University Columbia University Duke University Emory University Harvard University The Johns Hopkins University The Ohio State University Stanford University Tulane University University of California, San Diego University of California, San Francisco University of Chicago University of Colorado University of Miami University of North Carolina University of Pennsylvania University of Utah Washington University in St. Louis Yale University

-PLANS FOR CLASS OF 2014 Data reflect 88.3% (318 out of 360) of the 2014 graduating class, self-reported as of June 15, 2014.
+Claremont Graduate University Duke University George Washington University Georgetown University Stanford University University of Chicago University of San Francisco Medical Schools Columbia University Duke University George Washington University Georgetown University Marquette University Stanford University Tufts University University of California, Berkeley University of California, Los Angeles University of Washington Uniformed Services University of the Health Sciences Washington University in St. Louis PLANS FOR CLASS OF 2013 Data reflect 90% (318 out of 353) of the 2014 graduating class, self-reported as of Aug.
+1, 2014.